jkeohan/scatterplot-workshop/README.md

 ### Extracting Region Values From Dataset

-Each item in the existing dataset array is an object with key\value pairs and the key that stores the values we need is called: **Region**
+Each item in the existing dataset array is an object with key\value pairs and the key that stores the values we need is called: **Region**.

-D3 offers a set of convenience methods for manipulating data which are available in the full d3 library or in the **d3-collection module**.
-One method in particular is [d3.set](https://github.com/d3/d3-collection/blob/master/README.md#set) which is like ES6 Sets in that it creates a new object that stores unique values.

 Let's create a new function called **renderLegend** that takes in our current dataset and console logs it to confirm it's working.